PyAbel/PyAbel/doc/transform_methods/three_point.rst

 Note that the forward Three point transform is not yet implemented in PyAbel.

-If you would like to access the Three Point algorithm directly (to transform a right-side half-image), you can use :func:`abel.three_point.three_point_transform`.
+If you would like to access the Three Point algorithm directly (to transform a right-side half-image), you can use :func:`abel.dasch.three_point_transform`.

 Example
 -------

-.. plot:: ../examples/example_three_point.py
+.. plot:: ../examples/example_dasch_methods.py
     :include-source: